Kong/docs.konghq.com/app/2.0.x/proxy.md

 ## Overview

-From a high-level perspective, Kong listens for HTTP traffic on its configured proxy port(s) (`8000` and `8443` by default).
-Kong will evaluate any incoming HTTP request against the Routes you have configured and try to find a matching one.
+From a high-level perspective, Kong listens for HTTP traffic on its configured proxy port(s) (`8000` and `8443` by default) and L4 traffic on explicitly configured `stream_listen` ports.
+Kong will evaluate any incoming HTTP request or L4 connection against the Routes you have configured and try to find a matching one.
 If a given request matches the rules of a specific Route, Kong will process proxying the request.